 For instance, while destroying a ship results in a large explosion and a numerical score displaying on screen, it would have been much more satisfying as well as if there were some animations of sparks or small fiery explosions whenever your shots connect with the enemy ship

 That's one of the things I may actually correct in the near future.
 The point was keeping the requirements to the minimum, because every collision producing an effect increases the hardware requirements.
 But at this point I will probably implement it, along with the sound effects for collision.

 Same point with the enemy depleting the player's shields

-There is actually an audio queue, but it's quite silent.
+There is actually an audio queue here, but it's too silent.
 This will be fixed, never figured it a problem.

 Enemy projectiles resemble shiny plastic coloured beads flying through the sky

 That's another decision I had to make.
 The game is hard enough as it is, and not being able to discern the bullets would have made the situation much worse.
 Our main inspiration game is guilty of this too, sometimes the bullet surprises you, and you're done.
 Here the bullets are in your sight at all times.
 Even very popular shmups are guilty of this.
 That's partly why the backgrounds have a level of blur to them (or the clouds above).
 Play-ability is primary.